12 Best Parenting Books Of All Time

 I'm pregnant, everything is unknown, I really don't understand anything, and I am embarrassed to ask people, what should I do?
 It is recommended to read this book published by the team of the grandfather William Sears, the godfather of American parenting.

-This book starts with scientific preparation for pregnancy and has been talking about postpartum recovery and breastfeeding.
+This book starts with scientific preparation for pregnancy and talks about postpartum recovery and breastfeeding.
 Almost all aspects that should be paid attention to during pregnancy are covered in it.

 As the gestational age increases, what changes will happen to the baby in the belly?
 How will expectant mothers feel?
 What should I pay attention to in life...
 It can be said that the questions of expectant mothers can be easily answered in this book.